-You can use this tool to get a flight itinerary ('dummy tickets') that would suffice air travel requirements for your Schengen visa application, and the Atlys Hotel Reservations Tool to get evidence of proof of accommodation.
+You can use this tool to get a hotel itinerary that would suffice accommodation proof requirements for your Schengen visa application, and the Atlys Flight Reservations Tool to get evidence of the onward journey.

-Additionally, it also serves as a bearing point to determine the length of your visa.
 Finally, embassies also use this to determine which country should be issuing you a Schengen visa.
-So, for instance, if you are going to Germany for ten days and Spain for three days, then based on your flight details, you can only apply for a Schengen visa to Germany (maximum length of stay).
+So, for instance, if you are going to Germany for ten days and Spain for three days, then based on your stay details, you can only apply for a Schengen visa to Germany (maximum length of stay).
 This evidence can also be used to determine if you are overstaying your stipulated stay in the Schengen countries.

 You do not.
-The EU law code and Schengen embassies strongly advise you not to pay for flights until you get your visa.
+The EU law code and Schengen embassies strongly advise you not to pay for rooms until you get your visa.
 As per the Schengen embassies, they want to see evidence of reserved itineraries.
 However, there is no such thing as reserved anymore.
-You can't book a flight ticket without paying the full price for it.
-The Atlys tool is public - you can now use Atlys to get a flight itinerary ('dummy flight ticket') that would qualify as the evidence required for your visa.
+You can't book a hotel room without paying the full price for it.
+The Atlys tool is public - you can now use Atlys to get a hotel itinerary ('dummy hotel room') that would qualify as the evidence required for your visa.
 You'll get a roundtrip flight itinerary that fits your travel dates & travel plans.
-The itinerary consists of actual flight numbers, airports (IATA codes), timings, return tickets, and prices.
-The booking code/reservation number (also known as PNR) is an Atlys-specific code.
+The itinerary consists of actual hotels, prices, and dates.
+The booking code/reservation number is an Atlys-specific code.
 In the rare event that the embassy wishes to confirm your tickets, there won't be any problems.
 You no longer have to take the risk of paying for flights without a visa on hand.

 You can show evidence of all travel.
-However, the primary evidence that the Schengen embassies care about is air tickets to and from the Schengen area (and not within).
+However, the primary evidence that the Schengen embassies care about is a hotel and air itinerary to and from the Schengen area (and not within).

 As per EU law, you only need to show a sample itinerary.
-In addition, the embassies cannot call the airline to confirm their reservation.
-However, your tickets should consist of actual flights.
-Embassies issuing you a visa believe that you will stick to a similar, if not the same, itinerary after you get the visa.
-For most applicants, the visa's duration is within the departure and return dates.
+In addition, the embassies cannot call the hotel to confirm their reservation.

 You can find out about the full visa requirements here.